All hail the small crown stitch! It’s a great all-purpose stitch that adds pizazz to any area it is in.

 The stitched sample uses size 8 DMC perle cotton on the wall of an adorable Melissa Shirley 3D house (18 mesh) DMC from my friends at Aristeia Needlepoint in Santa Monica.

 This versatile stitch is great for trees, roofs, walls, water, and clothing.
 It would be cute to leave an empty row in between the horizontal columns, which would enhance any shading on the canvas.
 That technique would be great for little choppy waves with a lightweight metallic.
 I would love to see someone use two different threads (color or finish or both) for a roof or clothing.
 Clearly, you can flip it in or turn it 90° to accentuate a specific direction.

 This stitch diagram, along with all other #whimsicalwednesday and #smallspacesunday stitch diagrams, can also be found on a Pinterest board here.

-If you like what you see on this blog, want to learn some very creative decorative stitches, and how to put them all together, whimsicalstitch.com sells Stitch Guides and Stitch Concepts for Melissa Shirley Designs, Zecca Designs, and Patience Brewster.
-Click here to see the 20 newest guides and click here to see the entire collection.
+IIf you like what you see on this blog, want to learn some very creative decorative stitches, and how to put them all together, whimsicalstitch.com sells Stitch Guides and Stitch Concepts for Melissa Shirley Designs, Zecca Designs, Sandra Gilmore, Purple Palm, Maggie, and Penny MacLeod, and many more.
+Click here to see the newest guides and click here to see the entire collection.

 I hope you have the perfect spot for this stitch!
-Please enjoy and have a happy and safe 4th!
+Please enjoy!
+Have a wonderful #whimsicalwednesday!